pradal/ltpkgbuilder/README.rst

 This will create the bare basic minimum for a python package.
 Add more options (see `Add Package Structure Functionality`_ for more options) afterward.
-Especially, maybe the 'base' option that will create a 'src' directory to put your code in it.
+Especially, since in the example above we just added the 'base' option that will create a 'src' directory to put your code in it.

 .. _ltpkgbuilder: https://github.com/revesansparole/ltpkgbuilder